DataDog/integrations-core/activemq_xml/README.md

 See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Events
-The ActiveMQ XML check does not include any event at this time.
+The ActiveMQ XML check does not include any events at this time.

 ### Service Checks
-The ActiveMQ XML check does not include any service check at this time.
+The ActiveMQ XML check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][5].